Herodotos-Project/Herodotos-Project-Latin-NER-Tagger-Annotation/README.md

 ```
 And of course, any combination of input and output formats is supported.

 Please contact erdmann.6@osu.edu or any of the co-authors with questions regarding this data.
+If you find this work useful in any way, please cite [Erdmann et al. (2016)](http://www.aclweb.org/anthology/W16-4012).